 Why make homemade Heinz-style ketchup?

-Why make your own ketchup, when you can just buy a one that tastes fine in the supermarket?
+Why make your own ketchup when you can buy one that tastes fine in the supermarket?
 Well, I’ll turn the question upside down and say: why not?

 When you make food from scratch, you know exactly what went into it.
-A lot of different things are put into factory-produced food to prolong the shelf life.
+Many different things are put into factory-produced food to prolong its shelf life.
 Also, it is much cheaper to transport goods using a regular truck than using a refrigerated one.

 When we make food at home, we don’t need to take those precautions.
-We can just put in the things that give us awesome taste, and skip the rest.
+We can add the things that give us awesome taste and skip the rest.

 The history of ketchup

 The word ketchup stems from the Chinese word kê-tsiap.
 It’s the name of a sauce made with fermented fish.
 It is believed that the British first tried the sauce around the place of present-day Malaysia.

 They brought this sauce back to the colonies in North America, where they tried to replicate it.
 They brought this version of the sauce with them back to England.
-From here the recipe changed to contain mostly mushrooms or walnuts.
+From here, the recipe changed to contain mostly mushrooms or walnuts.
 Up through the eighteenth century, versions with tomato scraps became increasingly common.

 At the beginning of the twentieth century, people became more and more nervous about preservatives, including the ones that were used in ketchup.

-To solve that problem two men by the names of Harvey Wiley and Henry Heinz (yes, that Heinz) came up with a recipe with only natural preservatives.
+To solve that problem, two men named Harvey Wiley and Henry Heinz (yes, Heinz) created a recipe with only natural preservatives.
 It consisted of sun-ripened tomatoes (instead of scraps), which contain the natural preservative pectin, a fair bit of salt, and a much larger portion of vinegar than was previously used.

 That means that the product is shelf-stable, even outside a refrigerator.
 I am sure a couple of bets were settled with that sentence.

 What is the secret behind homemade Heinz-style ketchup?

 It’s much easier to make your own version of Heinz ketchup, but you need to know a few key things that will help you get the right taste and mouthfeel: